Safety ' What to do if'

 You can also visit a Welfare tent for confidential chats and chillout time:

-Arena – (11am to midnight) – Next to Medical (iTHINC)
+- Arena – (11am to midnight) – Next to Medical

-The Village – (24hrs) Opposite Football pitches
+- The Village – (24hrs) In the village.

 If something is on your mind or you are struggling with the festival environment, you can visit:

-One of Our Airhubs (24hrs) – 12 across all campsites
+One of Our Airhubs (24hrs) – 7 across all campsites

-Salvation Army (24hrs) – Based in the Village The Salvation Army have volunteered at Leeds Festival for decades, providing emotional and practical support for festival goers at their popular tea tent.
+The Salvation Army have volunteered at Rockstar Energy Leeds Festival for decades, providing emotional and practical support for festival goers at their popular tea tent.

 You can also visit a Welfare tent for confidential chats and chillout time:

-Arena – (11am to midnight) – Next to Medical
+- Arena – (11am to midnight) – Next to Medical

-The Village – (24hrs) Opposite Football Field
+- The Village – (24hrs) – In the Village

 If someone is making you feel uncomfortable, you can go to any bar or security personnel and Ask for Angela.
 They will provide discreet help to get out of a situation.